Samuel Adams was a patriot who lived in Boston, Massachusetts during the American Revolution.

 “in the same manner that the Devil is represented seducing Eve, by constant whispering at his ear…” which allowed him to “commit his ravages on the government until he undermined the foundations of it, and not one stone had been left upon another.”

 Despite his enemies best efforts, Adams continued with his political activities, such as organizing the Boston Tea Party, and later became Governor of Massachusetts in 1794.

-Samuel Adams: Son of Liberty, Father of Revolution; Benjamin Irvin; 2002
+Irvin, Benjamin.
+Samuel Adams: Son of Liberty, Father of Revolution.
+Oxford University Press, 2002